leemccallum/MLIntroduction/session-2/README.md

 ## 1. What are we going to build

    In session 1, we saw how to approximate linear and quadratic functions using Neural networks.
 This was a simple enough project to get introduced to Tensorflow and how to use it to build Neural Network models.
-Now it is time to move to a more fun project, a project that will be very hard (if not impossible to do with classic programming).
-Let's build a system when given an image of a chart it can tell us what type of chart is in the image for example, If the system receives this image:
+Now it is time to move to a more fun project.
+A project that will be very hard (if not impossible to do with classic programming).
+If you face any troubles as you follow along, be sure to look at the reference solutin here (https://github.com/mohmiim/MLIntroduction/blob/master/session-2/Session_2_first.ipynb).
+Let's build a system when given an image of a chart it can tell us what type of chart is in the image for example, if the system receives this image:

 <p align="center">
 <img src="images/bar.png" height="350" width="650">